mkryed/dbt_demo_healthcare/models/marts/core/_core_docs.md

 # Model-level descriptions
 {% docs fct_hospital_events %}
-The fct hospital events is a combination of the encountered events and the procedures associated with it.
+The fct hospital events is a combination of the encounters and the procedures associated with it.
 Not every encounter has a procedure.
 {% enddocs %}